-This statistic only applies for the EPO.
+This only applies to the EPO.

 Pending applications in opposition is the number of patents against which one or more oppositions have been filed and for which no final decision has been taken by the end of the reporting year.

 Pendency opposition in months is the number of pending applications in opposition at the end of the reporting year, divided by the average number of disposals in opposition per month in the reporting year.